 In a very old article in the Kent (or Medway) Evening Post, It was reported that someone’s garden shed consisted of a fuselage section from an early operational variant of a Short Stirling, which had actually participated on several bombing raids on Germany before meeting some unspecified end.
 If I find the cutting again I’ll try and track down the date, the serial number of the Stirling and its operational record.
 The recovery of the shed was reported under the headline “It’s the shed that bombed Germany”

-I’ve always known about the story of the three B-29s which landed in the Soviet Union.
-I know that these three were allegedly the subject of an order by Stalin himself to make an exact copy by reverse engineering.
+I knew about the story of the three B-29s which landed in the Soviet Union.
+I knew that these three were allegedly the subject of an order by Stalin himself to make an exact copy by reverse engineering.
 I even lectured about this once or twice in a course on the history of Kansas and the West, and referred to the Soviet strategic bomber from Wichita.